The Museum of Pop Culture strives to be accessible for all visitors and provides a variety of support services to assist with your visit.

 CAN I BRING FOOD AND DRINK INTO MOPOP?

 Outside food and drink are prohibited.
 Food and drink are also prohibited in the gallery spaces.
 However, they are permitted in the public areas, such as the ticketing lobbies and the retail stores.
 Feeling hungry?
-Check out CULTURE KITCHEN by Wolfgang Puck at MoPOP for delicious meals and refreshing beverages.
+Check out CULTURE KITCHEN at MoPOP for delicious meals and refreshing beverages.

 CAN I BRING MY STROLLER?